7monaw/ProgrammingSolutions/README.md

 # Programming Solutions

 This repository is for reference purposes only.
-Please do not copy my code for personal or commercial purposes
+Please do not copyfor personal or commercial purposes

 ***Disclaimer: I did not write any of the questions, only the solutions.
 The origins of all of the questions are referenced***